History of Overlook Press

 Publisher Peter Mayer, on the history of the Overlook Press:

 The company was never meant to be a publishing company; I was in 1971 employed by Avon Books and wanted to publish a book inappropriate to Avon but very special to my family, a book in German, AUFBAU, an anthology from a famous German-language newspaper.
 The owners of Avon had no objection and so a company was set up to publish this one book, which had prospects of just about zero.
 My father, a retired glove manufacturer, offered to help me with it.
 So on weekends in Woodstock in upstate New York in a shed previously used to store apples he and I shipped copies of the book … no order was ever bigger than a single copy.
 Curiously, the book was successful when a German publisher took it on for Germany and the Bertelsmann Book Club bought it as well.
 My father asked me if there weren’t other things that we could publish that wouldn’t be a conflict of interest with my job as a paperback publisher.
-I scratched my head and thought about the brilliant paperback original that Jason Epstein had published at Anchor Books, none of which was available in hardcover at a time when libraries didn’t buy paperbacks.
+I scratched my head and thought about the brilliant paperback originals that Jason Epstein had published at Anchor Books, none of which was available in hardcover at a time when libraries didn’t buy paperbacks.
 So Overlook—which got its name from the mountain where the apple orchard featured prominently—very very slightly expanded.
 [Over the years I’ve been happy to discover that most people think Overlook’s name relates to a penchant we have to publish books that for one reason or another have been “overlooked.”]
 In that category fit books like Andre Schwarz-Bart’s The Last of the Just, P.G.
-Wodehouse’s 90 novels in hardback, Charles Portis’s True Grit, the 27 Freddy the Pig children’s books by Walter Brooks, and The Gormenghast Trilogy by Mervyn Peake.
-There are many other books we publish today I could name.
+Wodehouse’s more than 90 novels in hardback, Charles Portis’s True Grit, the 27 Freddy the Pig children’s books by Walter Brooks, and The Gormenghast Trilogy by Mervyn Peake.
+There are many other rediscovered books republished today, too many to name here.
+And these rediscoveries run grandly alongside our new book publishing.

 I picked the elephant as our logo after reading the last issue of LIFE magazine, in which an eight-page spread about elephants displayed their kindliness to each other, followed by another eight-page spread of the US and the Vietcong fighting and killing each other, and I thought people are often not very nice to each other.
 I thought about the elephants.
 My neighbor, friend, artist and author Milton Glaser was given the task of creating a logo, and he picked a very nice elephant to illustrate, and put wings on him, telling me that if I could make an elephant fly, I could do anything.